quynx1698/express-demo/README.md

-This is a first ExpressJS file.
+This is a first ExpressJS project.